• Skip to primary navigation

 For starters, head to the end of the main road and hike to Bridal Veil Falls, a must-do waterfall hike in Colorado.
 Nearby you’ll also find the exhilarating Telluride Via Feratta, a fun-filled hiking and climbing adventure that uses metal cables and requires a harness.
 Or check out some of the other awesome hiking trails near Telluride.

 You can also enjoy plenty of amazing offroad driving, 14er hikes, and world-class skiing (winter).
-When you’re tuckered out stop by Esperanzas Tequila Restaurant or the Smuggler-Union Brewery and restaurant.
+When you’re tuckered out stop by Esperanzas Tequila Restaurant or the Smuggler-Union Brewery and Restaurant.

 Where to Stay in Telluride: